What is Video Game Addiction?

 Signs of Video Game Addiction

-- Dishonesty about the amount of time spent playing video games to friends, family members, or a therapist
+- Lying to people in your life about the amount of time that you spend playing video games

 How is Video Game Addiction Treated?